taw00/manuscript-css/README.md

   haven't tried it.
 I mean, markdown, in the end, is really just HTML with a bit of varnish.

-## For the Future
+### For the Future

 - The one big missing feature is, as I mentioned above, support for a per-page header with `LASTNAME / SHORT TITLE / PAGENUMBER` in the upper-right-hand corner.
-If I can get that working (via javascript maybe?)
+If I can get that working (via JavaScript maybe?)
 I may be able to never leave markdown, even for submissions (assuming they accept PDF).
 I mention this again because it annoys me.
 - More options for the placement of `#m-facts`.

-## My writer's workflow:
+### My writer's workflow:

-1. 0-draft: either in markdown or hand-written
+1. 0-draft: either in markdown or handwritten
 2. work-in-progress: markdown drafting via the Joplin desktop application
    <https://joplinapp.org>. (_Joplin is a note-taking software application that
    also serves as an excellent general purpose markdown editor._)